THIS CONTENT WAS LAST UPDATED ON TUESDAY 25 AUGUST 2020

 You can also read FDCA's member bulletin which was sent on 8 June by clicking here.

-Further detail is provided in our new section: FAQs - Return to the Child Care System.
+Further detail is provided at our FAQs page.
 Our FAQs are derived from the Department’s current FAQs.
 You can read the full set of the Department FAQs here.

 22 May 2020: FDCA made a submission to the Hon Dan Tehan MP, Minister for Education on behalf of the family day care sector to return to the Child Care Subsidy System on 29 June 2020, reflecting the views of an overwhelming majority of members who responded to our 20 May member survey (see below).
 The submission was also sent to all state and territory Ministers for Education and relevant federal and state Departmental officials as well as the Senate Select Committee on COVID-19, representing FDCA’s third submission to this Committee on issues affecting the family day care sector.